-World History

-Required for Grade: 11
+World History Required for Grade: 11 Full Year 1 Credit

 World History gives students the opportunity to explore recurring themes of human experience common to civilizations around the globe from ancient to contemporary times.
 This course centers on the following themes: the origins and expansion of the global capitalist economy and the varied types of resistances to that expansion, the rise of secular/scientific thinking and politics, the transformation of religion in the modern world, the influence of technology.
 Five regions of the world surveyed include: Africa, Asia, Pacific Islands, Europe and Latin America.
-Historical analysis and interpretations will be surveyed through the lens of comparative examination of the economic, cultural, political, social and technological commonalities and differences between human societies.
+Historical analysis and interpretations will be surveyed through the lens of comparative between human societies.
 This course is required in the 11th grade.

-Economics

-Requirement for Grade 10
+Economics Requirement for Grade 10 Semester

-Semester